neologd/neologd/README.md

 - Base form of Surface
 - Part-Of-Speech (POS) tags

-NEologd will cope with an occurrence of neologism instead of you.
+NEologd will cope with an occurrence of neologism of the world instead of you.

 ## For Japanese
 README.ja.md is written in Japanese.